 This range of meaning raises an important question.
-In the verse quoted from Exodus above, how do we know if the phrase perpetual covenant was intended to mean a covenant that is valid “for all time” or “for a long, indefinite duration?”
-(Or something else?)
-When it comes to Scripture, we need to determine a word’s intended meaning in light of the larger body of teaching in that book, and from that author, and ultimately from the entire Bible.
+In the verse quoted from Exodus above, how do we know if the phrase perpetual covenant was intended to mean a covenant that is valid “for all time” or “for a long, indefinite duration” or something else?
+When it comes to Scripture—especially the writings in biblical Hebrew—a word’s intended meaning must be drawn from the context of its use.
+We need to view it in light of the larger body of teaching in the passage, the book, from that author, and ultimately from the entire Bible.

 The passage we’re looking at says, “So the sons of Israel shall observe the sabbath, to celebrate the sabbath throughout their generations as a perpetual covenant” (Ex 31:16, NASB).
 In Judaism, the context for determining the meaning of this verse is limited to the Old Testament.
-Christians and Torahists, on the other hand, accept the New Testament as the Word of God, so they determine the meaning within the context of both the Old and New Testaments.
+Christians and Torahists, on the other hand, accept the New Testament as the Word of God, so they have a larger context to consider.
+They must determine the meaning of the word within the context of both the Old and New Testaments.
 This makes a big difference.
 God has sovereignly chosen to reveal His will to mankind over time, rather than all at once.
 So when new information is introduced along the biblical timeline, we have to interpret the former Scriptures in light of the latter.
 They are both the inspired Word of God, of course.
 But often the newer information helps to explain or illuminate the older.

 It’s like the movie The Sixth Sense.
 Near the end of the film, we get the shocking revelation that the psychiatrist Malcolm has been dead the whole time.
 If we were to go back and re-watch the movie, we would discover that the revelation at the end does not change the content or meaning of the earlier scenes.
 In a sense, it makes them even more true.
 We would notice the clues the filmmaker added, which were sitting in plain sight the whole time.
 We would realize that Malcolm’s wife wasn’t just ignoring him or being cold, she was acting like he didn’t exist because he was dead and she couldn’t see him.
 And we would notice that Malcolm never touches or moves objects in front of anyone other than the young boy, Cole, who can see dead people.
 And that Malcolm never directly interacts with the boy’s mother.
 These clues were there for us all along, but it’s not until we receive the revelation later in the film that we fully understand what they mean.

 The same thing is true of the Bible.
-Once we become aware of the new revelations that God gave us through Yeshua and the authors of the New Testament, it puts the Old Testament into sharper focus.
+Once we become aware of the new revelations that God gave us through Yeshua and the authors of the New Testament, it puts the Tanakh (aka Hebrew Bible or Old Testament) into sharper focus.
 In a sense, it makes the Hebrew scriptures even more true.
 Now when we go back and re-read the Old Testament, we discover clues the Author added which were sitting in plain sight the whole time.
-The Old Testament wasn’t wrong, and it’s not to be thrown away.
-Because of future revelations from God, it means something more than we thought.
-By understanding it more fully, it makes it even more real and amazing.
-As author Anne Carlson Kennedy writes:
+The Old Testament wasn’t wrong, and it’s certainly not to be thrown away.
+Because of future revelations from God, however, it means something more than we thought.
+And by understanding the Hebrew Bible more fully, it becomes even more real and amazing.

-When we look at the text in Exodus 31:16, we can see why at the time it was given, Judaism might have concluded that the phrase “a perpetual covenant” meant that the covenant would last literally until the end of time.
+Looking at the text in Exodus 31:16, we can see why, at the time it was given, the early Jews concluded the phrase “a perpetual covenant” meant that the covenant would last literally until the end of time.
 At that time, Israel had no idea there was going to be a New Covenant.
-That wouldn’t be fully revealed until the prophet Jeremiah (See: Jeremiah 31).
-However, Christians have the benefit of reading this passage in light of the cumulative story of the entire Bible.
-Because of the new information God later revealed, we know He promised a New Covenant (Jer 31:31-34), which was inaugurated in the first century through Yeshua’s death on the cross (Matt 26:28; Luke 22:20; 1 Cor 11:25).
-And we know the Old Covenant was made obsolete and outdated because of Yeshua’s sacrifice (Heb 8:13).
-In light of this newer information, it becomes obvious that the Hebrew phrase ovlam berit (perpetual covenant)in Exodus 31:16 could not have meant “until the end of time.”
-It must have instead been referring to a long, indefinite duration.
+That wouldn’t be revealed until the prophet Jeremiah.
+The Jewish authors of the New Testament, on the other hand, had the benefit of reading that passage in light of the new information later revealed by Yeshua.
+They realized that God’s promised New Covenant (Jer 31:31-34) was inaugurated in the first century through Christ’s death on the cross (Matt 26:28; Luke 22:20; 1 Cor 11:25).
+And further, they recognized that the Sinai Covenant—which was described as ovlam berit (a perpetual covenant) in the Torah—had been become obsolete and outdated at Christ’s resurrection (Heb 8:13).
+In light of this newer information, we are forced to conclude that the Hebrew phrase ovlam berit (perpetual covenant) in Exodus 31:16 could not have meant “until the end of time.”
+If that was the case, Scripture would be contradicting itself.
+It must have instead meant something like a long, indefinite duration.

 The Everlasting Priesthood

-There are numerous examples like this throughout Scripture where English words and phrases like forever, eternally, throughout your generations, unto a thousand generations, and as long as you’re living on the earth could not actually mean “until the end of time.”
-However, here’s where it gets tricky: there are also many passages where that’s exactly what those words mean.
-For example, God and His attributes are eternal, His Word will endure forever, and His love is literally unending.
+There are numerous examples like this throughout Scripture where English words and phrases like forever, eternally, throughout your generations, unto a thousand generations, and as long as you’re living on the earth could not actually mean “until the end of time.”7 However, here’s where it gets tricky: there are also many passages where that’s exactly what those words mean.
+For example, God and His attributes are eternal,8 His Word will endure forever,9 and His love is literally unending.10

 This is why context is so important.
 We need to be careful in our interpretation of any given verse or passage.
-When we see verses that seem to imply something will last forever and find later verses that indicate that thing has ended, it should give us pause.
-As we work to reconcile seemingly opposing passages, we must view everything we’re reading in light of the entire Bible.
+When earlier verses seem to imply something will last forever and later verses indicate that thing has ended, it should give us pause.
+To accurately reconcile seemingly contradictory passages, we need to view what we’re reading in light of the entire Bible.
+This is why I mentioned that the early Jews were operating within a smaller Scriptural context.
+It was not a wrong context, just incomplete.

-This means Judaism is operating from within an incomplete Scriptural context.
-And it leaves Torahism in the untenable position of accepting the new information found in the New Testament, yet restricting the interpretation of that information to the context of the Old Testament.
-IN the end, the assertion that the Law of Moses is eternal and everlasting does not align with what Scripture as a whole.
+Our Torahist friends find themselves in the untenable position of accepting the new information found in the New Testament, yet restricting the interpretation of that information to the context of the Hebrew Bible.
+In the end, the interpretation of the Law of Moses as eternal and everlasting does not align with Scripture as a whole.
 And this is where we bump into the thorny issue of terminology.
 Is God’s Word eternal?
 Yes.
 Is His perfect law eternal?
 Of course!
 Are His promises eternal?
 Absolutely.
 But as I unpack further in my book Torahism: Are Christians Required to keep the Law of Moses?, the Mosaic Law was never intended to last forever.